colt-jensen/colt-jensen.github.io/_pages/about.md

 ## Research Interests

-I'm broadly interested in topics related to public personnel administration and public management at the state and local levels of U.S. government.
+I am broadly interested in topics related to public personnel administration and public management at the state and local levels of U.S. government.
 This includes:
 - Understanding how varying degrees of rurality influence local government decision-making and networking behaviors
 - The evolving relationship between government labor unions and public personnel outcomes
 - How theories of intergovernmental collaboration such as the ICA framework apply to rural local governance networks